jobrajac/customs_offices_coordinates/README.md

-# Customs Offices Coordinates Project
+# European Customs Offices Coordinates

 This project downloads and processes customs office locations from the EU's official database.
 It includes geocoding functionality using Google Maps API and interactive map visualization.